Second Battle of Lohgarh: Background

 After the death of Bahadur Shah I, a civil war occurred between his sons.
-The eldest son, Jahandar Shah, won and became the emperor.
+The eldest son, Jahandar Shah, won and became the emperor with the help of Zulfiqar Khan.

-Banda took full advantage of the opportunity and recaptured Sadaura.
+Banda took full advantage of the opportunity and recaptured Sadaura as well as Sarhind.
 After this, he recaptured Lohgarh, where he remained undisturbed for about two months.
 The fort of Lohgarh was repaired and strengthened, and it became the capital of the Sikhs for almost two years.

-Jahandar Shah ordered Amin Khan to capture Banda Singh Bahadur and laid siege to Lohgarh, but he failed to capture the Sikh leader.
+Jahandar Shah had ordered Amin Khan to capture Banda Singh Bahadur and lay siege to Lohgarh, but he failed to capture the Sikh leader.
 Later, as the Emperor went to Agra to deal with Farrukh Siyar’s revolt (Farrukh Siyar being the son of his younger brother, Azim-us-Shan), Amin Khan was called to join him.

 On February 11, 1713, Jahandar Shah was defeated and killed, and Farrukh Siyar became Emperor.
 Soon after, Farrukh Siyar focused on ending the Sikh uprising.

 On February 22, 1713, he moved Abd al-Samad Khan from Kashmir to Punjab, appointed his young son, Zakariya Khan, Governor of Jammu, gave Kashmir to Zabardast Khan, and put Zain-ud-din Ahmad Khan in charge of Sirhind.
 They were all ordered to stop the Sikh revolt and capture Banda.